-In the strategic management of Starbucks Coffee Company, it is crucial to account for the effects of external factors on the multinational business.
-This Porter’s Five Forces analysis of the coffeehouse chain highlights some of the most notable factors that the company’s strategies must consider.
-These strategies are focused on ensuring competitive advantage while fulfilling Starbucks’s corporate mission and vision statements.
+This Five Forces analysis of the coffeehouse chain highlights some of the most notable external factors that the company’s strategies must consider.
+These strategies focus on competitive advantage while fulfilling Starbucks’ mission and vision.

-Summary.
-The strong force of competition is the combined effect of the external factors identified in this Five Forces analysis.
-In this regard, the most significant forces for Starbucks Coffee Company’s strategic consideration are competitive rivalry, the bargaining power of customers, and the threat of substitutes.
-Still, the other forces also influence the company’s business performance.
-In summary, the following are the intensities of the Five Forces in Starbucks Corporation’s industry environment:
+The strong force of competition is the combined effect of the external factors identified in this Five Forces analysis of the coffeehouse industry environment.
+The most significant forces for Starbucks’ strategic consideration are competitive rivalry, the bargaining power of customers, and the threat of substitutes.
+The other forces also influence the coffee company’s business performance, but to a lesser degree.
+The following are the intensities of the Five Forces impacting Starbucks Coffee Company:

 - Competitive rivalry or competition – Strong Force